USGS-R/training-curriculum/content/intro-curriculum/Before-The-Workshop.md

 Download and install R
 ----------------------

 Go to [CRAN and download](https://cran.rstudio.com/bin/windows/base/) the R installer for Windows.
+Make sure to choose the latest stable version (v3.4.1 as of June 2017).

 Once the installer downloads, Right-click on it and select "Run as administrator".

 Type in your PR credentials and click yes (or have your IT rep install with Admin privileges).